dBish6/dBish6/README.md

 *   ✉️  You can contact me at [davidbish2002@hotmail.com](mailto:davidbish2002@hotmail.com)
 *   🚀  I'm currently working on [upgrading my Portfolio](http://dbish6.github.io/Portfolio/)
 *   🧠  I'm learning more about React
-*   🤝  I'm open to collaborating on any of my new full-stack applictions
+*   🤝  I'm open to collaborate on any of my new full-stack applictions

 ### Skills